What is 4PL logistics: Difference between 3PL and 4PL logistics

 • Phase 4: Carrier onboarding (Weeks 6-9).

 The provider negotiates 4PL contracts with new carriers and sets up service agreements.
 During this phase, existing carrier relationships are transferred or renegotiated.
 Rate cards are loaded into the system, and routing guides are updated.
 Also, carrier performance standards are established with clear metrics, with backup carriers identified for each major shipping lane.
+We always recommend building automated performance tracking from day one so you have objective data when conversations get difficult.

 • Phase 5: Pilot launch (Weeks 10-12).